MrDeathFox/fox-aternos-bot/README.md

 - Start your Aternos server with `!start` in Discord
 - Automatically clicks through login, ads, and dialogs
 - Posts server status (IP, player count, version, etc.) via a webhook embed
-- Updates the message when the server goes offline(sorta will create a new message on next server start will fix in later update)
+- Updates the message when the server goes offline

 ## Requirements